-OU 2, the Fort Ord Landfills site, consists of three known inactive landfill areas covering approximately 150 acres, the immediate surrounding area, and the underlying contaminated groundwater plume.
-The surface boundaries of OU 2 and the approximate extent of the VOC groundwater plume, as defined by chemical concentrations exceeding the OU 2 cleanup criteria, are shown on Plate 7 (HLA, 1995a).
+OU 2, Fort Ord Landfills, consists of three known inactive landfill areas covering approximately 150 acres, the immediate surrounding area, and the underlying contaminated groundwater plume.
+The approximate extent of the groundwater plume, as defined by chemical concentrations exceeding the OU 2 cleanup criteria, are shown on Plate 7 (HLA, 1995a).
 The landfill areas were used during the past 35 to 40 years for disposal of residential and commercial waste.
 The main landfill was operated as a municipal waste landfill from the early 1960s until May 31, 1987.

-The landfill areas are not located within any of the McKinney Group B Parcels; however, the edges of the OU 2 groundwater remediation plumes in the A- and upper 180-foot aquifers extend beneath a portion of Subarea B-1 (Plate 7) (HLA, 1995a).
+The landfill areas are not located within any of the McKinney Group C Parcels; however, the western edge of the OU 2 groundwater remediation plumes in the A- and upper 180-foot aquifers extends to a point that underlies areas immediately adjacent to parcels in Subarea C-1 (Plate 7) (HLA, 1995a).
+On the basis of recent groundwater monitoring results, the total estimated concentration of VOCs in groundwater beneath these areas is approximately 20 micrograms per liter ( $\mu$ g/L) (HLA, 1996).
 The groundwater plumes extend approximately 4,000 feet west of the main landfill areas and underlie portions of IRP Sites 15, 16, 17, and 25.
-Trichloroethene (TCE), the most frequently detected VOC, was detected at a maximum concentration of 80 micrograms per liter ($\mu g/L$).
-Other VOCs detected in the plumes included tetrachloroethene, benzene, cis-1,2-dichloroethene, and dichloromethane.
-On the basis of recent groundwater monitoring results, the total estimated concentration of VOCs in groundwater beneath the Shelter Plus, YWCA
+Trichloroethene (TCE), the most frequently detected volatile organic compound (VOC), was detected at a maximum concentration of 80 $\mu$ g/L. Other VOCs detected in the plume included tetrachloroethene, benzene, cis-1,2-dichloroethene, and dichloromethane.